 If you're unfamiliar with how Totems work in Path of Exile, the Wiki page is a good place to start.

 TLDR: totems inherit all of your offensive stats but have their own HP pool and resistances.

 Totems count as "allies", but are not "minions" or "party members."

 Totems cannot gain power/frenzy/endurance charges, but their damage does benefit from your own power/frenzy charges.

 The starting limit of totems summoned is one.
-With keystones, the Hierophant ascendancy, and gear we can raise that limit to five totems summoned at once (for 5x the damage!)
+With keystones, the Hierophant ascendancy, and gear it is possible to raise that limit to five totems summoned at once.